irace/irace.github.com/_posts/2018-12-30-how-i-learned-to-read.md

 ## Reading wherever, whenever

 Despite having really grown to like my Kindle, it’s only with me a fraction of the time compared to my iPhone.
 Like with [cameras](https://www.amazon.com/Best-Camera-One-Thats-You/dp/0321684788), <mark>the best book is the one that’s with you</mark>.
-Kindle sync means that your book is _always_ with you even if your primary reading device is not.
+Kindle sync means that your book is always with you as long as your phone is, even if your primary reading device is not.
+And as mentioned, I’m definitely not above reading books on my phone.

 There are plenty of times where I most certainly do _not_ want to carry anything more than my phone – specifically in the summer – but this doesn’t mean that there can’t still be any number of planned or unplanned reading opportunities along the way.